 She won’t ever say it right out, but she loves her violin.
 And she loves music.
 She lets just enough out that I know this is true.
 She diligently gets up every morning at 6:00 to practice, and even though she complains about going to lessons and orchestra, she enjoys herself.

 The other day she said that music makes her feel magical (and she was referring to Dvorak’s Cello Concerto and not whatever her favorite pop song du jour is, too) and right during this very photo shoot she told me to be careful with her violin, because it was her baby.

 Yeah, she loves it.

 You’ll always be my baby girl no matter how old you get, so I guess I can live with the idea of you being a teenager now.
 Maybe.

 (The rest of this post is more from our photo shoot.
 I’ve been wanting to try to recreate this picture with her, and she was really excited about it, too.
-I don’t know how successful I was with it, but Bria really enjoyed herself!
+I don’t know how successful I was with it, but my daughter really enjoyed herself!
 She had a lot of ideas for photos with her violin and we had tons of fun even though the light was running out.
 Enjoy!)